Zeeker/website/content/talks/dachfest.md

 +++
 draft = false
 date = 2018-11-11
-title = "DACHFest 2018 - Compassionate Coding"
-slug = "dachfest-2018-compassionate-coding"
-location = "Munich"
-eventName = "DACHFest 2018"
-eventLink = "https://dachfest.com/"
+title = "Compassionate Coding: Being Humane in Tech" slug = "dachfest-2018-compassionate-coding" location = "Munich" eventName = "DACHFest" eventLink = "https://dachfest.com/"
 youtube = "https://www.youtube.com/embed/K4idIHPys2Q"
 tags = ["2018", "conference", "compassion", "code reviews"] categories = []
 +++

-# Compassionate Coding: Being Humane in Tech

 In the Tech Industry we value efficiency and productivity.
 We try to keep our communication concise in an effort to be efficient.
 But are concise and efficient equivalent when it comes to communication?
 Or are we forgetting an important variable: humanity?